-Click on one of the buttons to set the system configuration automatically to fit your office (), or your home (), or to customize it ().
+Click on one of the buttons to set the system configuration automatically to fit your office ( 💼), or your home ( iii), or to customize it ( operation to the high performance mode ( ), the automatic mode ( ), or the customized mode ( ).

 2 Power mode buttons for battery operation.